micmejia/bible-dump/AMPC/Matthew/Matt 3.md

-And saying, Repent ([^a]think differently; change your mind, regretting your sins and changing your conduct), for the kingdom of heaven is at hand.
+And saying, Repent (think differently; change your mind, regretting your sins and changing your conduct), for the kingdom of heaven is at hand.